About CorpEthics

 “CorpEthics, under the leadership of Michael Marx, has established itself as one of the premier, go-to organizations when it comes to designing and coordinating complex environmental campaigns involving a variety of organizations.
 CorpEthics has been at the center of several of the most seminal environmental campaigns of the last 15 years.”

-~Heidi Binko, Senior Program Officer, Rockefeller Family Fund
+~Heidi Binko, former Senior Program Officer, Rockefeller Family Fund

 “CorpEthics has been instrumental in developing and implementing sophisticated campaigns that contribute to a safer climate.
 Michael is particularly skilled and effective at facilitating and coordinating diverse organizations toward a common cause and it has been a pleasure to work with him. ”